Master’s Degree in Entomology and Nematology, Specializing in Beekeeping

 Specialization Option

 By earning your master’s degree with a specialization in beekeeping, you’ll also be completing our 15-credit Graduate Certificate in Beekeeping.
-Please contact Dr. Georgette Kluiters or refer to the master’s degree handbook for more information.
+Please contact Dr. Georgette Kluiters for more information.

 Elective Courses